nhjschulz/cfsm/README.md

 ![Transition Diagram](http://www.plantuml.com/plantuml/proxy?src=https://raw.githubusercontent.com/nhjschulz/cfsm/master/doc/cfsm_transition.puml)

 The process() calls are not part of the transition.
-They show how the delegation of the process action changes as a result of the state transition in between.
+They show how the delegation of the process action changed as a result of the state transition in between.

 # The Mario CFSM Example